-We maintain insurance at levels that we believe are consistent with industry practices, but we are not fully insured against all risks.
-Our insurance may not cover any or all environmental claims that might arise from our operations or at any of our license areas.
+We are not fully insured against all risks and our insurance may not cover any or all environmental claims that might arise from our operations or at any of our license areas.
 If a significant accident or other event occurs and is not covered by insurance, such accident or event could have a material adverse effect on our results of operations and financial condition.